 Celebrate Saṅkrānta in Long Beach

-Saro, the first Cambodian American elected to office in Long Beach, said it was important to her and those she partnered with to organize an event that would display the exceptional diversity and inclusivity of the community.
+Saro, the first Cambodian American elected to office in Long Beach, said it was important to her and those she partnered with to display the exceptional diversity and inclusivity of the community.

 About the Author